Keynotes • February 26, 2018

 So just like now in self-help, we tell you that events happen to you but how you feel is a result of your interpretation of those events.
 So, it’s up to you how you feel.
 Don’t blame other things for how you feel.
 It’s all within your control based on perception or where your emotions are.
 Maybe not your raw feeling, per se, but the emotion.

 Okay, so here’s some examples of how children can be shamed.
-A child may experience shame when the parents and other adult caretakers indicated through their words or their behaviors that a child is not wanted.
+A child may experience shame when the parents and other adult caretakers indicate through their words or their behaviors that a child is not wanted.
 This message may be delivered as early as infancy by the way the infant is held or interacted with by the adult caretaker.
 So, little excursions.
-There’s a brilliant research that would never be approved by ethics boards, which was early-1900’s.
+There’s a brilliant research that is now would never be approved by ethics boards, which was early-1900’s.
 I can’t remember the exact source of this, but early-1900’s, researchers took children that were offered up.
-So, maybe the parent needed the money for the study in exchange for the study.
+So, maybe the parent needed the money in exchange for the study.

 So anyway, they got these babies and they had condition groups.
 So, one group would never get smiled at, but they’d get fed and all of these other needs would be met.
 They would do this for whatever period of time, one to three years.
 And then another set of babies were never held, but everything else, all of their other needs were met.
 And then other babies, other set of babies, were never talked to but all of their other needs were met.
 And then maybe there were some other conditions.